softwaremill/bootzooka/README.md

 [![ CI ](https://github.com/softwaremill/bootzooka/workflows/Bootzooka%20CI/badge.svg)](https://github.com/softwaremill/bootzooka/actions?query=workflow%3A%22Bootzooka+CI%22)

-## Quick start

-### Using Docker compose
+# Run locally using Docker

-The fastest way to experiment with Bootzooka is using the provided Docker compose setup.
-It starts three images:
-Bootzooka itself (either locally built or downloaded), PostgreSQL server and Graphana LGTM for observability.
+If you'd like to see the project in action, the fastest way is to use the provided Docker compose setup.
+It starts three images: Bootzooka itself (either locally built or downloaded), PostgreSQL server and Graphana LGTM for observability.

-### Backend: PostgreSQL & API

-To run Bootzooka's backend locally, you'll still need a running instance of PostgreSQL with a `bootzooka` database.
-You can spin up one easily using docker:
+# Run locally for development

+If you'd like to modify some of Bootzooka's parts, or develop your own application using the template, you'll need to start the backend & frontend in development modes separately.

+## Database

+First, you'll need a PostgreSQL database running.
+One of the options is to start one using Docker; here a `bootzooka` database will be created:

 ```sh
 # use "bootzooka" as a password
 docker run --name bootzooka-postgres -p 5432:5432 -e POSTGRES_PASSWORD=bootzooka -e POSTGRES_DB=bootzooka -d postgres
 ```

+## Backend

-Then, you can start the backend:
+Then, you can start the backend.
+You'll need the JVM 21+ and [SBT](https://www.scala-sbt.org) installed:

 ```sh
 SQL_PASSWORD=bootzooka ./backend-start.sh
 ```

-By default, OpenTelemetry is disabled to avoid telemetry export exceptions.
+By default, OpenTelemetry is disabled to avoid telemetry export exceptions (which is available and explorable if you are using the Docker compose setup).
 If you have a collector running, edit the startp script appropriately.

-### Frontend: Yarn & webapp
+The backend will start on [`http://localhost:8080`](http://localhost:8080).
+You can explore the API docs using the Swagger UI by navigating to [`http://localhost:8080/api/v1/docs`](http://localhost:8080/api/v1/docs).

+When any source files change on the backend, it will be automatically restarted.
+Moreover, if there are new or changed endpoint definitions, the OpenAPI description will be regenerated, which is then used by the frontend to generate service stubs.

+## Frontend

 You will need the [yarn package manager](https://yarnpkg.com) to run the UI.
 Install it using your package manager or: